 Q. What should I bring?

 A. All year: lunch or snacks and drinks, sand toys, riding toys for young children, balls, frisbees, jump ropes and other playground equipment, and a chair or blanket for the adult to sit on.
-In warm weather: sunscreen and sunhats, and a towel and change of clothing for any child who wants to play in the sprinklers.
-The sprinklers are on from May through September.
+In warm weather: sunscreen and sunhats, and a towel and change of clothing for any child who wants to enjoy the water feature.
+The water feature is usually on from May through September.

 Q. What happens when it rains?

 A. We never cancel park day!
-Some families choose to go to the park if there are intermittent showers, others stay at home.
+Some families choose to go to the park if there are intermittent showers, some stay at home, and still others will organize trips to indoor playgrounds.

 Q. Do you organize field trips or classes for the children in the group?